The 2025 Company

 Katherine / Desdemona

-Laura Axelrod is happy to be sharing some outdoor theater magic with you!
-Last summer at CCSFC, she played Juliet in Romeo and Juliet and in 2023 sdhe was Beatrice in Much Ado About Nothing and Celia in As You Like It.
-Other favorite roles include: Lydia in Miss Bennet: Christmas at Pemberly, Shelby in Steel Magnolias, and Snookie in 110 in the Shade.
-She was most recently assistant to the director at "Arts for Autism": a Broadway benefit concert at the New Amsterdam Theater in NYC for the third year in a row.
+Laura is so happy to be sharing some outdoor theater magic with you!
+Previously at CCSFC, she played Juliet in Romeo and Juliet, Beatrice in Much Ado About Nothing and Celia in As You Like It.
+She was most recently seen in Beauty and The Beast (Silly Girl) and Waitress (Ens, U/S Dawn) at Northern Stage in Vermont.
+Other favorite credits: A Little Night Music, A Flea in Her Ear, 110 in The Shade, Guys and Dolls (The Monomoy Theatre), The Big One Oh!
+(Atlantic Theater Company), A Christmas Carol (Hartford Stage), Miss Bennet: Christmas at Pemberly (Playhouse on Park).
+Last month, she was assistant to the director at "Arts for Autism": a Broadway benefit concert at the New Amsterdam Theater in NYC for the fourth year in a row.
 The Hartt School BFA Actor Training.
 Cheers!
 IG: @lauraxelrod

 |